 If you want to see the literal application of this, all you need to do is attend any DUI trial.
 In voir dire, despite the instructions to consider the defendant innocent, a number of jurors will still respond that the simple of act of driving with alcohol in your system means you are guilty of a DUI.
 The jury panel must understand that the person is just facing an accusation…they haven’t heard any evidence.
 Many people think if you were arrested and charged with an offense, you must be guilty.
 I mean, why else would the police have arrested you?
 They don’t make mistakes, after all.

 Yet, it never fails that several panel members still believe the act of drinking and driving, without a showing of impairment, is sufficient to commit a DUI.

 The media and society make it easy to say, “throw the book at them” and walk away.
 Politicians get elected by being “tough on crime.”
 The criminal defense bar is always facing an uphill battle.
 The majority of my clients are truly not bad people.
 They are people who made a bad choice.
-I even occasionally represent an actual innocent person.
+I even occasionally represent an actually innocent person.

 I defend “those people” because “those people” have no one left to stand up for them.
 The government is a mighty force that can and will gang up on any one individual at any given time.
 I will stand up on my soapbox and defend the Constitution.
 It’s what I do and who I am.

 As always, if you or anyone you know is arrested or being investigated for any crime, please feel free to give me a call at 602-957-3300.